 The Albany Civil Rights Institute

 While considered unsuccessful battle at the time, The Albany Movement remains a significant chapter in United States civil rights history.
 These memories live on at the Albany Civil Rights Institute in Albany, GA.
 Visitors of all ages can see photographs, documents, artifacts, and more inside its museum.
 It also serves as a center for ongoing academic research and provides school tours, programs, and lectures.
+The institute is part of 229 Life’s Best Things To Do In Albany collection.
 Learn more about the Albany Civil Rights Institute here.

 Featured image courtesy of georgiaencyclopedia.org and Cochran Studios/A. E. Jenkins Photography